InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/service-chains/infra-evm-parachain/build.md

 ## *InfraBlockchain EVM* Chain

-If you have completed the previous tutorial, you should have the *Infra Relay Chain* repository on your local machine.
+If you have completed the previous tutorial, you should have the *InfraRelayChain* repository on your local machine.

 1. Open your computer's terminal shell.